betteriot/betteriot-principles/README.md

 <strike>Assessment: ICA complaint (registration number)</strike>

 ### ?.
-The vendor MUST allow the user to access his/her (personal) data, free of charge.
+The vendor MUST allow the user to access the collected data, free of charge.

 Assessment: TODO

 ### ?.
-The vendor MUST make clear to the user how his/her (personal) data is used.
+The vendor MUST make clear to the user how the collected data is used.

 Assessment: TODO

 ### ?.
-The vendor MUST provide a way for the user to delete his/her (personal) data, to be forgotten.
+The vendor MUST provide a way for the user to delete the collected data, to be forgotten.

 Assessment: TODO

 ### ?.
-The vendor MUST allow the user to migrate his/her (personal) data to another backend.
+The vendor MUST allow the user to migrate the collected data to another backend.

 Assessment: TODO

 ### ?.
-The vendor MUST provide an easy way to the user to opt-out of direct marketing based on his/her (personal) data.
+The vendor MUST provide an easy way to the user to opt-out of direct marketing based on the collected data.

 Assessment: TODO

 ### ?.
-The vendor MUST provide a way for the user to restrict the use of his/her (personal) data.
+The vendor MUST provide a way for the user to restrict the use of the collected data.

 Assessment: TODO

 ### ?.
-The vendor MUST provide a way for the user to update his/her (personal) data.
+The vendor MUST provide a way for the user to update the collected data.

 Assessment: TODO

 ### ?.
-The vendor MUST let the user stop automated decisions being made about him/her, if there are legal or significant consequences.
+The vendor MUST let the user stop automated decisions being made, if there are personal legal or significant consequences.

 Assessment: TODO